jtconnors/sign_drs/README.md

 https://docs.oracle.com/javase/8/docs/technotes/guides/deploy/deployment_rules.html

-Describing Rule Sets in detail is beyond the scope of this README, suffice it to say, in order to correctly Deploy a rule set, the following high-level setps must take place:
+Describing Rule Sets in detail is beyond the scope of this README, suffice it to say, in order to correctly deploy a rule set, the following high-level steps must take place:

 1. Create rules (in XML syntax) and store them in a file called ```ruleset.xml```
 2. Using the ```jar(1)``` utility, create a ```DeploymentRuleSet.jar``` file that